scholarslab/clockwork/curriculum.md

 TBD.
 Do we want this to move into being crowdsourced?
 If so, how would we recruit people (e.g. why would people consider it to be in their interest to contribute)?
 Would we be able to moderate a crowdsourced process?
 Where should the annotated biblio page be located on the website.
 [note to the team--not sure if we should include people's names?
 I did for myself in the writing/collecting to make sure I had representative material from errybody but... food for thought.]

-Gillet:
+Gillet: <br>
 Leora Auslander, “Coming Home?
-Jews in Postwar Paris” Journal of Contemporary History, Vol. 40, No. 2, Domestic Dreamworlds: Notions of Home in Post-1945 Europe (Apr., 2005) pp.237-259
+Jews in Postwar Paris” _Journal of Contemporary History_, Vol. 40, No. 2, Domestic Dreamworlds: Notions of Home in Post-1945 Europe (Apr., 2005) pp.237-259
 Auslander argues that historians should expand their understanding of sources to include material culture.
 She writes, “Experiences come to be lodged in things; loss of the object-companion of an experience, therefore, threatens the loss of the memory itself.”
 (239) To me, this article is helpful in furthering our exploration of the connection between time and things.
 (See Ethan’s blog posts and visualizations for a look at some of these inquiries.)
 For instance: How can particular times be experienced/reexperienced through physical things and spaces?
 How do domestic workers’ (both professional and unprofessional) laboring time “animate” the objects with which people interact in their homes?
 How are temporal experiences written throughout the physical spaces of one’s home, school, workplace, etc?

-Attwood, Bain, ed.
-In the Age of Mabo: History, Aborigines and Australia.
+Attwood, Bain, ed. _In the Age of Mabo: History, Aborigines and Australia_.
 St. Leonards, Australia: Allen & Unwin, 1996.
 In his chapter, “The Past as Future: Aborigines, Australia and the (dis)course of History,” Attwood discusses the dangers of both (Western) historical and archaeological epistemologies which posit that the past is completely separate from the present, and thus able to be analyzed to learn objective “truths” about the past.
 Attwood further warns of the potential for the act and product of history to function as a colonizing device, in which telling a particular version of history in fact creates a past, a present, and a future.
 Thus, history can function as a means of time-making rather than or in addition to the representation and analysis of time past.
 He does many other important and interesting things with this article, but this is what I was drawn to in terms of thinking about the relationship between epistemologies of time and of history.

-Braudel, Fernand.
-The Mediterranean and the Mediterranean World in the Age of Philip II, Vol. I. New York: Harper and Row Publishers, 1972.
+Braudel, Fernand. _The Mediterranean and the Mediterranean World in the Age of Philip II_, Vol. I. New York: Harper and Row Publishers, 1972.
 Here, Braudel lays out his philosophy of time, which he posits occur along three planes, all moving at different speeds and with differing levels of influence on history/people's lives.
 The first (and to Braudel, the most significant) is geographic time--which is cyclical, almost imperceptible, and shapes all events major and minor.
 The second is political/economic or social time, from which we can learn the history of groups and groupings.
 And the finally there is the time in which individuals'  daily cycles and interpersonal interactions occur.
 This, for Braudel, is the most superficial sense of history and the fastest passage of time.

 Bremen:

-Ethan:
+Ethan: <br>
 First: <a href="https://jwernimont.wordpress.com/current-courses/feminist-digital-humanities-dhsi/" target="_blank"> Fem DH </a>

 This is the syllabus for a course on Feminism and the Digital Humanities held almost every year (I think) at the Digital Humanities Summer Institute.
 They have a ton of articles in here, like 8 that are immediately linkable, but also a useful bibliography of things that people can find in print.
 They also have a sidebar with current research, grant projects, and recent posts.
 All around, something we should definitely link to I think!